 Never use gas that contains more than 10% ethanol.
 Ethanol is not good for small engines so, if used, it must be used in limited amounts.

 Ethanol is an alternative fuel made from plants.
-It naturally attracts moisture to the fuel system which has negative effects on a zero-turn fuel system and engine.
+It naturally attracts moisture to the fuel system which has negative effects on the fuel system and engine.

 This water and ethanol mixture can leave behind varnish that restricts fuel flow and corrodes fuel components.
 It also separates from gas over time sinking to the bottom of the tank.